Santiago Tuxtla: The municipality

-Geography and environment
+Geography

 The municipality is located in the south of Veracruz, about 260 km from the state capital of Xalapa.
 It is part of the Sierra de los Tuxtlas Region, a somewhat mountainous area created by volcanic activity.
 Most of the territory lives on an extinct volcano named El Vigía along with the plains of the San Juan River, with an average altitude of 200 meters above sea level.

+Hydrography

 It is part of the Papaloapan River Basin, with the main river being the Pixixiapan or Tuxtla River.

+Climate

 Most of the municipality is hot and humid with most rain falling in the summer.
 About 30% is relatively drier.
 The average annual temperature is between 24 and 26C and the average annual precipitation varies from 1,400 to 3,600mm.

+Flora and fauna

 Most of the territory is converted into farmland (330.9km2) or pasture (277.5km2) with 1.7km2 urbanized and 7.3km2 is covered in secondary vegetation.
 Only .7km2 still contains the native high perennial rainforest.
 Wildlife mostly consists of small animals such as squirrels, raccoons and opossums.

 Socioeconomics

-The municipality is poor and agricultural, with 74.5% living in poverty and 23.9% living in extreme poverty.
-However, there are a number of medical and other social services, classifying the area as having only a medium level of socioeconomic marginalization.
+The municipality is poor and agricultural, with 74.9% living in poverty and 22.9% living in extreme poverty.
+However, there are a number of medical and other social services, classifying the area as having only a medium level of socio-economic marginalization.

-Most of the working population (48.4%) is dedicated to agriculture, with 15% in manufacturing and mining and 36.4% in commerce and services.
+Most of the working population (52.8 %) is dedicated to agriculture, with 13.2 % in manufacturing and mining and 33.9 % in commerce and services.
 Main crop by volume is corn, followed by sugar cane and beans.
-Livestock is mostly cattle followed by pigs and domestic fowl.
+Livestock is mostly cattle followed by pigs, sheep and domestic fowl.
 There are deposits of sand and clay.